-- CO-86b Unavoidable impacts to H1 Habitat from the provision of less than a 100-foot H1 Habitat Buffer and/or to H2 Habitat from direct removal or modification, shall be compensated by the provision of a required Habitat Impact Fee, as a condition of approval of individual projects (CDP's), in each of the following cases: - a.
+- CO-86b Unavoidable impacts to H1 Habitat from the provision of less than a 100-foot H1 habitat buffer and/or to H2 Habitat from direct removal or modification, shall be compensated by the provision of a required in-lieu habitat impact fee, as a condition of approval of individual projects (CDP's), in each of the following cases: - a.
 When the earliest of the following events occurs: 1) the ten-year period of the RCP ends; or 2) the cumulative amount of the Habitat Impact Fee required for issued CDPs exceeds \$2,000,000; or 3) at such time as the County elects to discontinue the RCP. - b.
 When confined animal facilities and/or equestrian pasture are approved outside the required fuel modification area of the principal permitted use on a property pursuant to Policy CO-57, CO-103 or CO-104.

-The amount of the Habitat Impact Fee, on a per-acre basis, shall be set forth in the County's annual monitoring report, pursuant to Section 22.44.1950 of the Los Angeles County Code.
-No CDPs that involve impacts to H1 Habitat from the provision of less than a 100-foot H1 Habitat Buffer and/or to H2 Habitat from direct removal or modification may be processed until the amount of the Habitat Impact Fee is incorporated into this LCP through an LCP amendment that is certified by the Coastal Commission.
+The amount of the habitat impact fee, on a per-acre basis, will be determined by the in-lieu fee study required pursuant to subsection b of Policy CO-86a above.
+No CDPs that involve impacts to H1 habitat from the provision of less than a 100-foot H1 habitat buffer and/or to H2 habitat from direct removal or modification may be processed until the amount of the in-lieu fee is incorporated into this LCP through an LCP amendment that is certified by the Coastal Commission.

-A determination of the total area of H1 Habitat and/or H2 Habitat impacted by a project and the total Habitat Impact Fee amount required (based on the fee per acre multiplied by the total area of habitat impacted) shall be included in the findings of every CDP approved for development that is subject to the provisions of this policy.
-A condition of approval on each CDP for development subject to the provisions of this policy shall require the payment of the Habitat Impact Fee into the "Habitat Impact Fund - Santa Monica Mountains Coastal Zone" administered by the County for use in the Santa Monica Mountains Coastal Zone.
-The proceeds of the "Habitat Impact Fund - Santa Monica Mountains Coastal Zone" shall be used by the County to purchase and permanently preserve properties that contain substantial areas of H1 Habitat and/or H2 Habitat in the Santa Monica Mountains Coastal Zone.
+A determination of the total area of H1 and/or H2 Habitat impacted by a project and the total fee amount required (based on the fee per acre multiplied by the total area of habitat impacted) shall be included in the findings of every coastal development permit approved for development that is subject to the provisions of this policy.
+A condition of approval on each coastal development permit for development subject to the provisions of this policy shall require the payment of the in-lieu fee into the "Habitat Impact Fund" administered by the County.
+The proceeds of the "Habitat Impact Fund" shall be used by the County to purchase and permanently preserve properties that contain substantial areas of H1 and/or H2 habitat in the coastal zone of the Santa Monica Mountains.